pushchain/push-chain-examples/tutorials/universal-counter-dynamic/contracts/README.md

 ## Integration with Frontend

-The frontend application in the `../app` directory connects to these contracts to display and update the counters.
-It uses the contract's ABI to interact with the deployed contract on PushChain.
+The frontend applications in the `../app` (dynamic analytics) and `../ballsy-app` (interactive gaming) directories connect to this contract to display and update the counters.
+They use the contract's ABI to interact with the deployed contract on PushChain.

+### Dynamic App Integration
+- Iterates through `chainIds` array to discover all participating chains
+- Calls `chainCount()` and `chainCountUnique()` for each chain
+- Uses `getCount()` for total statistics across all chains

+### Ballsy App Integration
+- Uses the same dynamic contract for leaderboard data
+- Triggers physics animations based on counter increments
+- Real-time updates via contract events